dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       systems
     - correlate this to transcending the limitations of analytic philosophy
+  - the usage of the word "disentangled" in Marcel Proust's "Swann's Way"

+### Cause of Persistent Hallucinations After Psychedelic Trips

+- the same thing can be caused by using mid-quality VR Content where frustum parameters are distoorted in a *distinctly unnatural* way.
+  - doing so, especially with VR, requires high-levels of BDNF to cause neural entworks to attempt to generalize their own new frustum parameters, when before, the need for any parameterization of frustum whatsoever was unnecessary
+    - that is, before any such experience that violates the universiality of the anatomic frustum which has sufficed for one's entire life, there is no need for neural networks to parameterize the aspects of frustum inferred for reconstructing ocular stereoscopic imagery
+  - but as soon as one experiences stereoscopic imagery which requires the inference of dramatically altered frustum in order to reconstruct said imagery, then neural networks respond to the dissonance by attempting to generalize this notion so that the frustum parameters can be generalized.
+    - when there are sufficient neurotrophic factors like BDNF in the synaptic context of the regions relevant to visual processing, then adaptations of the neural circuitry can occur.
+    - if the synapses are pliable enough during these experiences -- which were starkley incogent to the axiomatic analytical assumptions of any previous experience known to those neural networks -- then those neural circuits networks can internalize and persist the novel parameterizations.
+    - in the case of psychedelics and visual processing, this can result in permanent distorions of certain patterns of visual input, since given the *DUAL SPACE* of that input pattern's cogency with sets of frustum paramters, the mind must allow itself to experience that visual input as though all valid possibilities in the possibility space were true.
+      - thus: visually distorted imagery.
+  - this concept is similar to the subtle psychological/neurological differences between those who can see the 3D in a magic eye poster and those who cannot.
+The difference is that the inferred frustum of the 3D imagery is moreso generalized than for Magic Eye posters.

+- so, basically, during psychedelic utilization, the neural networks begin processing/forwarding information which completely violates any schematic assumptions, for which those neural networks held processed input to be universally consistent with all previously known input.
+  - this inschematic input acts analogously to machine-learning training data of an ontologically distinct order.
+  - because, during psychedelic utilization, regions of the brain are also in a more neuroplastic state, then this distinct, dissonant training data forces the concurrently flexible neural networks to adapt by generalizing to the newfound *DUAL SPACE* via parameterization.
+  - to the analytical nature of neural networks, the probabilities of occurances similar to the erroneous input are no longer infinitessimal. thus, the analytic models reified by the structure of the neural networks must forevermore account for those fleeting observations which shattered any preconceived axiomatic notions of reality's possibility space.

+### Connect the Above To Authentic Transformative Spiritual Experience

+- the above ideas only touch on the experience of the visual, the same resounds as true for any experiential information processed by neural networks in the brain.

+- how the experience of an authentic transformative spiritual experience ... if it is "allowed" to reverberate through society, impact societies socioinformational circuits in a similar way.
+  - to society, such the reverberations of such transformative spiritual experiences are similar in effect to the experience of love for the individual (according to my explanations below)
+    - in that, to have one, individuals in society must be analytically overdetermined and primed to experience something relevatory that resounds of "the next level"
+    - once a member of society has experienced something that viscerally breaks the overdetermined schema of known-experience and known-experience types, then they are forced to reconcile this difference between the relevatory aspects of this inviolating experience with that (of society's condition) by embarking on a quest for truth.
+      - piece by piece, as propagate the components of such new truth as is required to reconcile their transformative spiritual experience, then individuals in society are transformed themselves, as receipt and forced examination of these pieces of information shatters their own worldview, previously subconsciously held to be overdetermined and now suddenly revealed to be inadequate.

 ### And from then everafter, the phrase "we shared a moment" was never the same...

+- literal statistical moment's (esp. skew)
+  - the higher the moments that are "shared" the more resounding the implications are for individuals who share moments.

 - bridging analytical psychology to neurology
   - covering ideas form analytical psychology at the level of neurology